readdict88/brain/AMIR/ZETTELKASTEN/3. PROJECT-INSIGHT NOTES/THESIS/Individual Psychology - Alfred Adler.md

 We are capable of courageous behavior provided we are willing to engage in it.
 Given that we cannot expect life to cease challenging us.
 We have a choice, either we cultivate a courageous attitude and learn to coexist with the uncertainty and discomfort this will invite into our life, or we doom ourselves to waste away our days, receding further and further into the misery of our comfort zone.

 # Key things:
+- inferiority
+- superiority => self ideal (wealth, power, fame, beauty)
+- safe guarding
-Life Style: subjective unarticulated set of guidelines individuals develop and use to move them through life and toward their goals
+- Life Style: subjective unarticulated set of guidelines individuals develop and use to move them through life and toward their goals

-objective inferiority only trigger feelings of inferiority if it is important to our striving after superiority
+- Objective inferiority only trigger feelings of inferiority if it is important to our striving after superiority

-Becoming more aware of what we are striving for and adjusting our self ideal (if necessary) is crucial setep toward self-improvement.
+- Becoming more aware of what we are striving for and adjusting our self ideal (if necessary) is crucial step toward self-improvement.

-Courage: willingness to engage in a risk-taking behavior regardless of whether the consequences are unknown or possibly adverse.
+- Courage: willingness to engage in a risk-taking behavior regardless of whether the consequences are unknown or possibly adverse.
 We are capable of courageous behavior provided we are willing to engage in it.

+# Suggested Titles:
 Mental health inferiority

 SELF IDEAL according to Alfred Adler and Islam